AsmaaMo7sen/AsmaaMo7sen/README.md

 - 👋 Hi, I’m @AsmaaMo7sen
 - A senior year student at faculty of engineering , Electronics and Communication department , Mansoura University .
-- 👀 I am interested in Embedded systems software develpment .
+- 👀 I am interested in Embedded systems software development .

 <!---
 AsmaaMo7sen/AsmaaMo7sen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.